aws-samples/searchable-encryption-dynamodb-howto/content/index.en.md

 As you begin this workshop,
 this system uses DynamoDB to store records for searching.
-All record are stored in a single DynamoDB table with global secondary indexes.
+All records are stored in a single DynamoDB table with global secondary indexes.

 See this diagram to understand the architecture of this system at the beginning of the workshop: